supercharge/docs/contribute.md

 ## Bug Reports
-As any software product, Boost will include bugs and we appreciate your help in finding them.
+As any software product, Boost may comes with bugs and we appreciate your help in finding them.
 If you want to file a bug report, head over to the related repository and create a new issue.
-Please provide a clear title and description, steps to reproduce and as much details as possible.
+Please provide a clear title and description, steps to reproduce and as many details as possible.

 A way to report a bug is sending a failing test that outlines the problem.
 Even better: open a pull request that solves the the bug.